Whiteknight/Rosella/libraries/mockobject.md

 Mock Objects are tools for use in unit testing.
 Unlike a real object, a mock object doesn't implement any program logic.
-Instead, a mock object is used to verify that code under test is interfacing with objects in a correct way.
+Instead, a mock object is used to verify that code under test is interfacing with other objects in a correct way.

 The Rosella MockObject library uses the Rosella Proxy library as the underlying implementation mechanism for its mock objects.
+Accesses on the mock proxy are redirected to a testing controller for verification.

 ## Concepts